-It is the student's responsibility to review all program materials, including the nursing web site at http://www.robeson.edu/nursing [opens in a new tab] and to stay current with the program requirements, policies and procedures.
+It is the student's responsibility to review all program materials, including the nursing web site at www.robeson.edu/nursing [opens in a new tab] and to stay current with the program requirements, policies and procedures.

-- 1. Students admitted to the Nursing Program must successfully complete the following courses with a "C" or higher prior to enrolling in the first nursing class.
-(Advanced Placement Program Students must also meet these Prerequisites): - BIO 168 Anatomy and Physiology I Credit Hours: 4 - BIO 169 Anatomy and Physiology II Credit Hours: 4 - CHM 131 Introduction to Chemistry & CHM 131A Intro to Chemistry Lab Credit Hours: 4 - O or CHM 151 General Chemistry I Credit Hours: 4 - PSY 150 General Psychology Credit Hours: 3 - 2.
-A competitive TEAS score will be required for consideration/acceptance into the Nursing program.
+- Students admitted to the Nursing Program must successfully complete the following courses with a "C" or higher prior to enrolling in the first nursing class.
+(Advanced Placement Program Students must also meet these Prerequisites): - BIO 168 Anatomy and Physiology I Credit Hours: 4 - BIO 169 Anatomy and Physiology II Credit Hours: 4 - CHM 131 Introduction to Chemistry & CHM 131A Intro to Chemistry Lab Credit Hours; 4 - o or CHM 151 General Chemistry I Credit Hours: 4 - PSY 150 General Psychology Credit Hours: 3 - A competitive TEAS score will be required for consideration/acceptance into the Nursing program.
 Students will be notified of TEAS testing dates.
 All fees associated with the TEAS exam are the responsibility of the student. - 3.
 The Humanities/Fine Arts electives can be satisfied by completing one of the following: ART 111, MUS 110, MUS 112, PHI 215, PHI 240 (recommended), REL 211, REL 212.
-Awarding of Non-Course Credit

-Upon completion of and NUR 215, students admitted to the Paramedic to RN-Advanced Placement Option will receive non-course credit for the following courses:
+Upon completion of NUR 215, students admitted to the Paramedic to RN-Advanced Placement Option will receive non-course credit for the following courses:

-- NUR 111 Intro to Health Concepts Credit Hours: 8 - NUR 112 Health-Illness Concepts Credit Hours: 5 - NUR 113 Family Health Concepts Credit Hours: 5 - NUR 114 Holistic Health Concepts Credit Hours: 5
+• NUR 111 - Intro to Health Concepts Credit Hours: 8

+- NUR 112 Health-Illness Concepts Credit Hours: 5 - NUR 113 Family Health Concepts Credit Hours: 5 - NUR 114 Holistic Health Concepts Credit Hours: 5